RealKinetic/locust_k8s/Blog_part_1.md

 # Part 1 Complete

 We now have a working example_server and a Locust file we can use to load test that server.
-Locust is multi-threaded, and can create a decent amount of traffic, it is limited by the single machine's resources.
+Locust is multi-threaded, and can create a decent amount of traffic, but it is limited by the single machine's resources.
 The true power of Locust comes in its ability to distribute out over multiple machines.
 However, creating a clustered environment is more involved.
 In part two we'll walk through leveraging Google Container Engine and Locust's distributed mode to build a maintainable, distributed environment to run larger load tests from.